Leave a Message

 That’s not the case in some neighborhoods, and there’s a pretty good explanation.

-In fact, when we look at certain submarkets and specific price ranges, we found homes were sitting on the market longer and not moving even with the dearth of inventory.
+In fact, when we look at certain submarkets and specific price ranges, we find homes were sitting on the market longer and not moving even with the dearth of inventory.

 Why?